DeaTh-G/tagforce-essentials/README.md

 3. Copy the generated `PSP` folder and its contents to `<ppsspp_root>\memstick\`.
 4. Copy the Codes from the `Codes\PPSSPP` folder for your region of the game to `<ppsspp_root>\memstick\PSP\Cheats\`.
 5. Turn on the installed cheats for the game inside PPSSPP for the game.
 6. If you've done everything correctly after turning the cheats on in PPSSPP the mods should now work (certain areas may need to be reloaded if you enable the codes while in them, for example: if the codes are enabled in the Shop the Shop area might need to be reloaded for the codes to work).

 # Known Issues
 - TempAR will fail to boot the game on real hardware if the patches are enabled at boot.
 There are two ways to get around this:
   - Bringing up TempAR's menu before the game can boot and waiting for the game to check the memory card data to exit out of its menu.
   - Enabling the cheats only once the game has finished booting up and not saving them to auto-enable on boot.
 - CWCheat will fail to apply the cheats fast enough for the game to be able to play the Title Screen voices on boot as the title screen code gets loaded very early on.
-- CWCheat will hard crash the console if the Uncensored Cards cheat is used.

 # Nuget Packages
 - [XDeltaSharp](https://github.com/pleonex/xdelta-sharp) - Allowing the xdelta patches to be applied by code.